 In our previous Blog, we covered how customizing SIEM for threat management requires both resources and expertise.
-As a result, Intel security created “ready to go” content packs based on Gartner’s Top Use cases. targeting aspiring users to expand their SIEM detection and response use cases without spending countless hours and resources on tuning.
+As a result, McAfee created “ready to go” content packs based on Gartner’s Top Use cases. targeting aspiring users to expand their SIEM detection and response use cases without spending countless hours and resources on tuning.

 Over the past 6 months multiple content packs have been delivered to all licensed ESM customers and are intended to assist members of Security Operations teams.

 - For instance, the threat analyst will get new Threat Detection capabilities via 100’s of correlation rules and views enabling visibility into cyber attack chain steps such as Reconnaissance, Exploit or Command & Control

 - Incident response and security operations users can improve their visibility and understanding of the security infrastructure by reviewing Firewall traffic, authentications or top blocked web domains trends.

 - Senior Security Management staff can assess their team productivity by getting more insights into escalated cases, progress of investigations and summary of all detected malware and correlations activity.

 - And finally the SIEM Administrator who will be able implement these new use cases faster with detailed instructions and related McAfee ESM system setting accompanied in the content pack.